African Peanut Stew (Domoda)

 Instructions

 - Heat the oil in large Dutch oven or heavy pot.
 Saute the onions until golden.
 Add the beef and garlic and continue to sauté until the beef is no longer pink.
-Add the tomatoes and cook for 3 minutes.
-Add the tomato paste, chilies, peanut butter and stir to combine.
-Add the water and bouillon cubes.
-Bring to a boil, reduce heat, cover, and simmer for 15 minutes, stirring occasionally.
-Add squash, cover, and continue to cook for 35-40 minutes or until the pumpkin is tender, stirring occasionally.
-Season with salt and pepper.Serve hot with rice.
-This stew tastes even better the next day.
+Add the tomatoes , tomato paste and chilies (if using) and cook for 3-4 minutes.
+Stir in the peanut butter.
+Add the water and tomato bouillon.
+Bring to a boil, reduce heat, cover, and simmer for 30 minutes, stirring occasionally.
+Add squash, cover, and continue to cook for 30-40 minutes or until the pumpkin is tender, stirring occasionally.
+Season with salt and pepper.Serve on its own as a stew or with steamed rice for a more substantial meal.
+This stew tastes even better the next day after the flavors have had time to develop.

 Nutrition